 Frequently Asked Questions

-Out of all the heads of the triceps, it’s the inner tricep that is worked the least in the bench press.
-This is because the inner tricep, (or long head of the triceps), is targeted most when the arms are above the head.
+Among the different parts of the triceps, the inner triceps are the least engaged during the bench press.
+This is because the inner triceps, (or long head of the triceps), is targeted most when the arms are above the head.

-The bench press would not be a good choice for lifters trying to build up the inner tricep.
-They’d be much better off using behind the head tricep extensions, using a cable or dumbbell.
+The bench press would not be a good choice for lifters trying to build up the inner triceps.
+They’d be much better off using behind the head triceps extensions, using a cable or dumbbell.

 How Does the Bench Angle Affect the Muscles Worked?

-Different bench angles put more emphasis on different areas of the chest.5 For example, in an incline bench, more emphasis is placed on the upper chest, and the front deltoid.
+Different bench angles put more emphasis on different areas of the chest.
+For example, in an incline bench, more emphasis is placed on the upper chest, and the front deltoid.

 In the decline bench, less emphasis is placed on the shoulders, and the lower chest does most of the work.